alxndr13/wofi-catppuccin/README.md

-# wofi-catppuccin
+# A Wofi Catppuccin Theme

-a wofi catppucin theme
+a wofi catppuccin theme

 ## Screenshot